Best cheap home security devices

 Read more: Best cheap smart LED bulbs: Does it matter which bulb you buy?

-Of course, deterrence will only get you so far.
-If a burglar breaks into your house, you'll still want some sort of alarm monitoring device or motion sensor to alert you to the breach.
+Of course, deterrence will only get you so far with fake cameras.
+If a burglar breaks into your house, you'll still want alarm systems -- either some sort of alarm monitoring device or motion detectors -- to alert you to the breach.
 Read our top home security cameras list including Arlo Pro and more.

 Read more: Best home security systems (plus DIY kits, video doorbells and more)

 As CNET's Megan Wollerton has pointed out, "The era of the $200 security camera is over."
-Today, you can find cheap security cameras for $20 -- yes, that cheap -- that actually offer most of the smarts and wireless security features of the higher-end models including a motion sensor with AI person detection.
-Wyze Cam is the wallet-friendliest smart cam, and it offers free person-alerts to your Wyze app, 14 days of cloud storage and an SD card slot if you want continuous recording.
+Today, you can find cheap security cameras for less than $30 -- yes, that cheap -- that actually offer most of the smarts and wireless security features of the higher-end models including night vision and a motion sensor with AI person detection.
+Wyze Cam is the wallet-friendliest smart Wi-Fi camera, and it offers free person-alerts to your Wyze app, 14 days of cloud storage and an SD card slot if you want continuous recording.
 This Wi-Fi security camera is pretty incredible for the price.
 Read our Wyze Cam review.

 If you're less concerned about recording specific rooms, and more interested in monitoring entryways to your house, the security sensor kit could be a better fit for you.
 Wyze is the security company that takes the cake again here, with a $20 kit that includes a bridge (which connects to the Wyze WiFi camera and helps the devices communicate), two-door/window sensors and one motion sensor.

 Again, for the price, this is a solid deal.
-For a small apartment, or if you're just monitoring your front and back doors, this kit could keep you solidly covered with motion detection for super cheap.
+For a small apartment, or if you're just monitoring your front and back doors, this kit could keep you solidly covered with motion detection for super cheap -- eliminating the need for professional monitoring with shoddy customer service or false alarms.
 Read more about Wyze Sense.

 Read more: Best smart light bulbs (plus switches, light strips, accessories and more)